-It is the operational head of the school who applies for membership, if successful, then the school is accredited as an IAPS school, both the school and the head become members of IAPS.
+It is the operational head of the school who applies for membership.
+If successful, the school is accredited as an IAPS school; both the school and the head become members of IAPS.

-- The head will be appropriately qualified (higher education qualification)
+- The member will be appropriately qualified (higher education qualification).

-- The school is of standard – compliant and achieving good or above in gradings from inspection
+- The school is of at least a good standard – compliant and achieving good or above in gradings from inspection.

-A member, in the opinion of Council, who has provided exceptional service to prep school education.
+A full/retired member or person who, in the opinion of Council, has provided exceptional service to prep school education.

 The member will have been a full member of IAPS.